Unemployment Websites Are Crashing Across The Country

 While some states are getting deluged with so many unemployment claims their computers are crashing, President Trump continues to downplay the impact of the coronavirus on the U.S. economy.

-Trump dismissed a worst case scenario described by his Treasury Secretary Steven Mnuchin in which U.S. unemployment could soar as high as 20%.
+Trump dismissed a worst-case scenario described by his Treasury Secretary Steven Mnuchin in which U.S. unemployment could soar as high as 20%.

 Still, with each passing day, more and more businesses are shutting down temporarily, and layoffs are mounting around the country.
 Theaters, bars, restaurants and schools have been shuttered in many places, and the Big Three auto manufacturers Ford, GM and Fiat Chrysler have temporarily stopped production.